 Austin died of overwork in 1895.
 He had bequeathed a piece of land to Mabel and David Todd, who had remained a friend despite his affair with his wife.
 Lavinia challenged the bequest in court and won.
-As a result of the falling out, Emily Dickinson’s manuscripts were split between the Todd and Dickinson families.
+As a result of the falling out, the Todd and Dickinson families split Emily's manuscripts.

-Austin’s daughter, Martha Dickinson Bianchi, produced four books of Emily’s poems and two biographies between 1913 and 1937.Mabel Loomis Todd and her daughter Millicent published more of Emily’s poems in their possession between 1931 and 1955.
+Austin’s daughter, Martha Dickinson Bianchi, produced four books of Emily’s poems and two biographies between 1913 and 1937.Mabel Loomis Todd and her daughter Millicent published more of Emily’s poems between 1931 and 1955.

 Mabel Loomis Todd died on Hog Island, Maine, on Oct.
 14, 1932.